Google Local Inventory Integration

 Step 3: Feed Authentication

-Step 4: Configure Feeds in Google Merchant Center
+Step 4: Configure Feeds in Google Merchant Centre

 1. Sign in to https://merchants.google.com